Reporting Abuse of Vulnerable Adults

 - Referring reports of suspected maltreatment to the lead investigative agency for responding to the report, which may include county and adult protection or reports to state agencies such as the Minnesota Department of Health or the Minnesota Department of Human Services.

 In addition, hospitals, nursing homes, assisted living facilities and home health agencies are regulated and licensed by the Minnesota Department of Health.
-If MDH receives a complaint regarding the medical care or treatment of a patient, it has the authority to conduct an investigation of the incident.
+If MDH receives a complaint regarding the medical care or treatment of a patient, it has the authority to investigate the incident.
 The Office of Health Facility Complaints (OHFC) is the division within the MDH charged with conducting the investigations.
 You may contact the OHFC at:

 Minnesota Department of Health